Xuan (Tan Zhi Xuan)

 profile.jpg

-I am a PhD student in the MIT Probabilistic Computing Project and Computational Cognitive Science lab, advised by Vikash Mansinghka and Josh Tenenbaum.
+I am a 6th year PhD student in the MIT Probabilistic Computing Project and Computational Cognitive Science lab, advised by Vikash Mansinghka and Josh Tenenbaum.

 My research sits at the intersection of Bayesian modeling, AI alignment, and cognitive science, asking questions like: